Runtime / Garbage Collector Settings

 Boehm GC

-The Boehm GC uses the two variables shown above.
+The Boehm GC uses the three variables shown above.
 The following is available for Boehm and Commix.

 • GC_NPROCS